Search

 The ultimate of these strategies is called a Memory Palace.
 When using it, you’ll automatically break the monologue down into manageable parts.

-Step One: Choose A Suitable Memory Palace
+Step Two: Choose A Suitable Memory Palace

 In case you’re new to the Memory Palace technique, it’s simple to grasp.
 All you do is select a familiar location, create a mental journey through it and then lay breadcrumbs that help you recall what you want to remember.